captnSudo/Training/README.md

 Don't look at it like 1 element at a time /// look at it as a whole.

 # How to?
-A KEYBOARD MONKEY do stuff by imitation but dont understand the underlying. (copy-paste from Google)
+a KEYBOARD MONKEY do stuff by imitation but dont understand the underlying. (copy-paste from Google)

 You can get the knowledge by yourself from books, videos, experimentation or with help from an education profesionnal like university or online courses.